not-so-fat/conjurer/README.md

     for name in ["target", "demand_history", "product", "customer"] })

-# Feature generation for test data set (not implemented)
+# Do feature engineering for test data set by yourself
 feature_test = generate_feature(df_dict)

 # Get prediction on test data set